 • Federal Direct Unsubsidized Stafford Loan (FDUSL): This loan is available to students who are enrolled at least half-time, regardless of financial need.
 The borrower is responsible for interest during the life of the loan.
+Effective July 1, 2020 through June 30, 2021, a fixed interest rate of 4.3 percent applies.
 Students are eligible for \$20,500 per award year.
 An award year is defined as two semesters (30 weeks).
 Graduate students have a cumulative loan limit of \$138,500, including any prior undergraduate debt.
 No more than \$65,500 of this amount may be in subsidized Federal Stafford Loans.